AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 A new section on how to send proofs using real customer data has been added.
 [Read more](../../sending/using/managing-test-profiles-and-sending-proofs.md#sending-proofs-using-additional-data)

+A new section on workflow best practices has been added.
+[Read more](../../automating/using/best-practices-workflows.md)

 ## Documentation updates - July 2019 {#doc-updates-2019}

 Added a new page on Landing page limitations.
 [Read more](../../channels/using/landing-page-limitations.md)